12th August 2026

 Pie, chips and gravy at The Roebuck in Otley

 There are gorgeous views all around, if you can manage to pull your eyes away from the mouthwatering menu.
 Beers are likely to be from Black Sheep, Saltaire and Ilkley breweries, but one of their star attractions is the food.
-The handcrafted pies are the stuff of local legend, the local bangers and mash a treat.
+The handcrafted pies are the stuff of local legend, the slow-cooked Yorkshire lamb a delight.

-The Roebuck, 1 Roebuck Lane, Newall With Clifton, Otley, West Yorkshire, LS21 2EY.
+Where?
+The Roebuck, 1 Roebuck Lane, Newall with Clifton, Otley, West Yorkshire, LS21 2EY.

 The Boundary House